google/copybara/docs/reference.md

 --workflow-identity-user | *string* | Use a custom string as a user for computing change identity --check-last-rev-state | *boolean* | If enabled, Copybara will validate that the destination didn't change since last-rev import for destination_files.
 Note that this flag doesn't work for CHANGE_REQUEST mode.
 --dry-run | *boolean* | Run the migration in dry-run mode.
 Some destination implementations might have some side effects (like creating a code review), but never submit to a main branch.
+--threads | *int* | Number of threads to use when running transformations that change lot of files --threads-min-size | *int* | Minimum size of the lists to process to run them in parallel --notransformation-join | *boolean* | By default Copybara tries to join certain transformations in one so that it is more efficient.
+This disables the feature.

 <a id="core.move" aria-hidden="true"></a>
 ## core.move